d2s/Documentation/README.md

 ### Passwordless logins

-Using RsyncOSX for backup to remote servers requiere to setup ssh passwordless login:
+Using RsyncOSX for backup to remote servers requiere to setup ssh passwordless login.
+What is ssh passwordless login?
+By using ssh private and public keypair, login to remote servers without password is enabled.

 > - How to enable [passwordless logins](docs/PasswordlessLogin.md).